Orbi home mesh wifi system: Pros, cons and tips

 As explained in the question above…

-Not everybody it is familiar with terms like Watts, Kilowatts or Kilowatt hours so if you would learn more about them, have a look to this YouTube video that we have prepared about this topic.
+Not everybody is familiar with terms like Watts, Kilowatts, or Kilowatt hours, so if you would learn more about them, look at this YouTube video we have prepared about this topic.

-Or you can have a look to this electricity measurement units calculators to get a better understanding of:
+Or you can have a look at this electricity measurement units calculators to get a better understanding of:

-> What is a Watt (W) and how to transform Watts into Kilowatts
+> What is a Watt (W), and how to transform Watts into Kilowatts

-> What is a Kilowatt (kW) and how to transform Kilowatts into Kilowatts hour
+> What is a Kilowatt (kW), and how to transform Kilowatts into Kilowatts hour

-> What is a Kilowatt hour (kWh) and how to transform Kilowatts hours to other units
+> What is a Kilowatt hour (kWh), and how to transform Kilowatts hours into other units

-> What are Power (P), Voltage (V) and Current (I)
+> What are Power (P), Voltage (V), and Current (I)

-Energy conservation can be defined as the decision and the act of using less energy
+Energy conservation can be defined as the decision and the act of using less energy.

 Energy conservation both benefit you and the environment

-The act of saving and conserving electricity does benefit you because you will be paying less on your energy bills.
+The act of saving and conserving electricity does benefit you because you will be paying less for your energy bills.

-And it also does benefit the environment because conserving electricity prevents any unnecessary waste of natural resources.
+And it also benefits the environment because conserving electricity prevents unnecessary waste of natural resources.

-Now, at individual level it may not look worth to try to save a few watts here or there.
+At the individual level, it may not look worth trying to save a few watts here or there.

-Still, every little counts and if hundreds or thousands of us do save a little every time, it will make an important contribution towards conserving our natural resources.
+Still, every little one counts, and if hundreds or thousands of us save a little every time, it will make an important contribution towards conserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh), that would add to 32850 Kilowatt hours (kWh) saved annually.

 9000 households x 0,01 kWh per day x 365 days per year